sixty-nine/LiipRasterizeBundle/README.md

 **THIS BUNDLE IS STILL UNDER DEVELOPMENT !**

+This is another version of the bundle that integrates with LiipImagineBundle.

 This bundle provides an easy way to generate screen shots of web pages or render their content to a PDF file.